lambda-byte/room-server/README.md

 3. You'll then need to install PostgreSQL.
 Copy `config-example.py` to `config.py` and update this config.

-Also WIP: Make a script that makes the database

 4. Read `conf/README.md` for instructions of static files you should provide.